 Mr. Ross is an officer of the ABA’s Section of Antitrust Law and a member of the ABA’s House of Delegates.
 He is a member of the Bureau of National Affairs’ Health Law Advisory Board and past chair the Antitrust Practice Group of the American Health Lawyers Association.
-Mr. Ross is listed among "The Best Lawyers in America" as Seattle Antitrust Lawyer of the Year.
-The publication lists him in Antitrust Law and Litigation, Commercial Litigation, and Health Care Law and by Chambers USA as one of "America’s Leading Lawyers in Business" in Commercial Litigation.
+Mr. Ross is listed by "The Best Lawyers in America" as Seattle Antitrust Lawyer of the Year.
+The publication lists him in Antitrust Law and Litigation, Commercial Litigation, and Health Care Law.
+Chambers USA lists Mr. Ross as one of "America’s Leading Lawyers in Business" in Commercial Litigation.

 Mr. Ross represents clients in health care, media and other industries in mergers, acquisitions and affiliations that have been investigated by federal and state antitrust enforcement authorities.
 These matters have included:

 - Antitrust counsel to a large health care system investigated by the FTC for its proposed acquisition of two cardiology practices.

 - Antitrust counsel to Black Press, owner of the Honolulu Star-Bulletin, in an investigation conducted by the Antitrust Division and State of Hawai`i into the acquisition by Black Press of the Honolulu Advertiser.
 The Division and State permitted the acquisition to proceed after the failing company defense was successfully demonstrated.
 The two newspapers were combined into a single daily, the Honolulu Star-Advertiser.